-Ivybridge RFC, who were promoted to National Three South West 2015/16, is the constant thread running through the playing days of Henry Slade, who took up the game there 12 years ago and was involved until 2010 with the progressive club.
+Ivybridge RFC, a National Three South-West club, is the constant thread running through the playing days of Henry Slade, who took up the game there 12 years ago and was involved until 2010 with the progressive club.

-Five years on, he became the RPA Young Player of the Year and had scored 216 points, comprising eight tries, 28 conversions and 40 penalty goals in 66 Premiership matches, including all 22 in 2014/15.
+Five years on, he became the RPA Young Player of the Year and has since scored 270 points, comprising nine tries, 42 conversions and 47 penalty goals in 74 Premiership matches, including all 22 in 2014/15.
 His creativity, composure and skilful pass to launch Anthony Watson to the line for the first of his two tries illuminated Henry’s England debut against France in August 2015.